GlitchLinux/QEMU-QuickBoot/README.md

 sudo bash qemu-quickboot.sh
 ```

-The settings panel auto-launches a few seconds after the VM boots, as long as USB support was enabled at launch.
+The settings panel auto-launches a few seconds after the VM boots when USB support is enabled at launch, and always in Headless Mode.
 Both scripts must live in the same directory.

 You can also run the panel manually any time a VM is alive: